An identifier is defined as a sequence of one or more characters forming a unique name.

 Rules for constructing host identifiers may vary between host languages.

 SQL identifiers consist of a sequence of one or more characters.
 The maximum length of an SQL identifier is 128 characters.

 SQL identifiers (except for delimited identifiers) must begin with a letter or one of the special characters $ or #, and may only contain letters, digits and the special characters: $, # and _.

 The case of letters in identifiers is not significant, unless it is a delimited identifier.
 All non-delimited letters are treated as uppercase.

-Delimited identifiers means identifiers enclosed in quotation marks (").
+Delimited identifiers means identifiers enclosed in double quotation marks: "".
 Such identifiers are special in three aspects:

 - They can contain characters normally not supported in SQL identifiers.

 - They can be identical to a reserved word.